Human rights in Malaysia: Changes in restrictive laws

-On 15 September 2011, Prime Minister Najib Razak announced that the Internal Security Act would be totally repealed and "be replaced by a new law that incorporates far more judicial oversight and limits the powers of the police to detain suspects for preventive reasons."
-The government also committed itself to the repeal of some of its other best known legal instruments for restricting human rights, including the Sedition Act and Emergency Declarations and Banishment Act.
+On 15 September 2011, Prime Minister Najib Razak announced that the Internal Security Act 1960 would be totally repealed and "be replaced by a new law that incorporates far more judicial oversight and limits the powers of the police to detain suspects for preventive reasons".
+The government also committed itself to the repeal of some of its other best known legal instruments for restricting human rights, including the Sedition Act 1948, three Emergency Proclamations and Banishment Act 1959.
 In addition, the government agreed to review several laws, including Section 27 of the Police Act, the Printing Presses and Publications Act and the Official Secrets Act.

+Between 2011 and 2012, numerous legislative changes have taken place.
+The Internal Security Act 1960 was officially repealed and replaced by SOSMA on 31 July 2012.
+Three Emergency Proclamations issued in 1966, 1969, and 1977 were also annulled by the Parliament on 20 September 2011.
+The Restricted Residence Act 1933 and the Banishment Act 1959, which has not been used for 34 years before 2011, was formally abolished by the Parliament of Malaysia in December 2011.
+Section 27 of the Police Act 1967, which required a police permit to organise any public assembly was abolished in 2012 and the Peaceful Assembly Act 2012 was also enacted in the same year.

-Security Offences (Special Measures) Act
+Security Offences (Special Measures) Act 2012

-In a June 2012 article published in the East–West Center's Asia Pacific Bulletin and reprinted in the Bangkok Post and on Human Rights Watch's website, writer Mickey Spiegel noted that in April 2012, the Malaysian parliament had passed the replacement for the Internal Security Act (ISA), called the Security Offences (Special Measures) 2012 Act (SOSMA).
+In a June 2012 article published in the East–West Center's Asia Pacific Bulletin and reprinted in the Bangkok Post and on Human Rights Watch's website, writer Mickey Spiegel noted that in April 2012, the Malaysian parliament had passed the replacement for the Internal Security Act (ISA), called the Security Offences (Special Measures) Act 2012 (SOSMA).
 Spiegel complained that SOSMA "does not go far enough to protect the fundamental rights and freedoms of Malaysians."
 In fact, asserted Spiegel, SOSMA is "actually more repressive and retrograde" than the ISA in some ways, an indication that the government was "playing 'bait-and-switch' with human rights."

 For example, "coupled with amendments to other laws," SOSMA "tightened restrictions or banned outright activities already under constraint, added limits to previously unrestricted activities, and broadened police apprehension and surveillance powers in new and innovative ways."
 In addition, it "further erodes citizens' individual protections, for example by ceding to the police rather than judges the power to intercept communications."